Non-backtracking spectra of weighted inhomogeneous random graphs: Local study of G

 \subsection{Growth properties of trees and graphs}

 A number of growth properties for neighbourhoods in \( T \) and \( G \) are needed to ensure the successful couplings below.
-Condition~\eqref{eq:graph_condition} implies that \( G \) (resp. \( (T, o) \)) is dominated by an Erd\H{o}s-Rényi graph \( \cG(n, d/n) \) (resp.\ a Galton-Watson tree with offspring distribution \( \Poi(d) \)); we are thus able to direcly lift properties from~\cite{bordenave_nonbacktracking_2018}, Sections 8 and 9.
+By definition of $d$, \( G \) (resp. \( (T, o) \)) is dominated by an Erd\H{o}s-Rényi graph \( \cG(n, d/n) \) (resp.\ a Galton-Watson tree with offspring distribution \( \Poi(d) \)); we are thus able to direcly lift properties from~\cite{bordenave_nonbacktracking_2018}, Sections 8 and 9.

 \begin{lemma} Let \( v \) be an arbitrary vertex in \( G \); then, there exist absolute constants \( c_0, c_1 > 0 \) such that for every \( s > 0 \), we have

 The same result holds when replacing \( (G, v) \) with the tree \( (T, o) \) defined above. \end{lemma}